MGPoirot/web2mp3/README.md

 # Web2mp3 - Music Download CLI

-A scalable command line interface to download music from the internet with proper mp3 tagging, proper directory structuring.
+A scalable command line interface to download music from the internet with proper mp3 tagging and directory structuring.
 ## How to use

 Easies is calling `python main.py`: